Asian Green Salad with Soy-Sesame Dressing

 Salad Ingredients:

-- I heart of Romaine lettuce, torn apart, washed, and dried
+- I large heart of Romaine lettuce, torn apart, washed, and dried

 Instructions

-- Combine the soy sauce, rice vinegar, oil, sesame oil, and sweetener of your choice in a jar with a tight-fitting lid.
-Put lid on and shake jar until all the ingredients are dissolved.
+- Whisk together the soy sauce, rice vinegar, peanut oil, sesame oil, and sweetener of your choice, or you can also shake ingredients together in a jar with a tight-fitting lid.

-- Tear apart the Romaine heart, wash, and spin dry or dry with paper towels.
+- Tear apart the Romaine heart, wash, and spin dry in salad spinner or dry with paper towels.

 - Toast sesame seeds in a dry frying pan for 1-2 minutes, just until they start to smell toasted.
 (Or buy pre-toasted sesame seeds and you can use them right from the jar.)